ComputationalPsychiatry/PhysIO/README.md

 Getting Started
 ---------------

+1. Download the toolbox example repository `physio-examples` from our [website](https://www.tnu.ethz.ch/en/software/tapas/data.html)
-Run `example_main_ECG3T.m` in subdirectory `Philips/ECG3T` of the toolbox example repository `physio-examples`.
+2. Run `example_main_ECG3T.m` in subdirectory `Philips/ECG3T`
-See subdirectory `physio/docs` and next section of this document.
+3. See subdirectory `physio/docs` and the next two section of this document for help.

 Contact/Support